manu72/testboss/PLAN.md

 This document details the implementation plan for the Test Boss Proof of Concept (POC), focusing on the Playwright integration and adhering to the specifications outlined in `SPEC.md`.
 At each stage we will implement comprehensive unit tests and also update the README and SPEC as needed.
-Additionally we will pause and review the codebase at the end of each stage to ensure best practice is followed.
+Additionally we will pause and review the codebase at the end of each stage to ensure best practice is followed and to ensure robust error handling.

-## I. Project Setup and Core Structure
+## Step 1.
+Project Setup and Core Structure

 1.  **Monorepo Initialization:**
     - Initialize a pnpm monorepo at the project root.